gsa-oes/office-of-evaluation-sciences/pages/Event pages/2021-event-oes-at-100.md

 - **Crystal Hall**,Academic Affiliate, OES, GSA; Associate Professor of Public Policy and Governance, University of Washington
 - **Julia Brown**, Associate Fellow, OES, GSA; Doctoral Student, Department of Economics, University of Maryland<br>

 OES presented their <a href="https://oes.gsa.gov/small-business/" target="_blank">portfolio of evaluations with the Small Business Administration (SBA)</a>.
-These evaluations focused on how city governments distributed COVID-19 relief to small businesses and lessons learned in order to increase equal access to these resources. <br><br>
+These evaluations focused on how city governments distributed COVID-19 relief to small businesses and lessons learned in order to increase equal access to these resources. <br>
-<a class="usa-button" href="http://oes.gsa.gov/assets/files/OES-small-business-access-and-equity-two-pager.pdf" target="_blank">Lessons Learned from the OES Portfolio on Equity & Small Business Recovery (PDF)</a><br><br>
+<a class="usa-button" href="http://oes.gsa.gov/assets/files/OES-small-business-access-and-equity-two-pager.pdf" target="_blank">Lessons Learned from the OES Portfolio on Equity & Small Business Recovery (PDF)</a><br>

 This was followed by a panel discussion that included:
 - **Brittany Borg**, (Acting) Director of Program Performance, Analysis & Evaluation, SBA